mrishu/minhash/README.md

 1. **Text Preprocessing and Tokenization**:
    - **Text is normalized**: Converted to lowercase, and punctuation is removed.
-   - `nltk` is used to generated n-grams (default: 3-grams) from the token sequence, which is then converted to a set.
+   - `nltk` is used to generate n-grams (default: 3-grams) from the token sequence, which is then converted to a set.

 2. **Minhashing Process**:
    - **Hashing with xxhash**: The script uses `xxhash.xxh32` to compute 32-bit hash values for n-grams.